Updated: July 27, 2021

 Several studies have also arrived at the same conclusion.
 One of them is Michael Norton, who conducted a social experiment, whose results he shared in this TED Talk.

-3. Happy people invests on experiential purchases.
+3. Happy people invest in experiential purchases.

-For example, enrolling in a dance class with your spouse would make both of you happier than buying a flat screen TV because you simply want to impress your neighbors or friends with it.
+For example, enrolling in a dance class with your spouse would make both of you happier than buying a flat-screen TV because you simply want to impress your neighbors or friends with it.

-Dr. Howell notes that buying stuff that will help create meaningful experiences with your loved ones are also good.
+Dr. Howell notes that buying stuff that will help create meaningful experiences with your loved ones is also good.
 As such, purchasing that television so you can have movie bonding sessions with your spouse is acceptable.